Newfoundland

 The average Newfoundland lifespan is 9-10 years, which is typical for giant breed dogs.

-You can expect to pay $1,500-$3,000 for a Newfie puppy from a reputable Australian breeder, though prices vary based on bloodlines and location.
-Check breed-specific rescues for adoption opportunities.
+You can expect to pay between $4,000 and $6,000 AUD for a Newfie puppy from a reputable Australian breeder.
+Prices vary based on bloodlines and location, and this cost reflects health screening for the breed.
+Check with breed-specific rescues for adoption opportunities.

 Absolutely!
 When properly socialised and trained, Newfies make excellent family pets with their gentle temperament and patient nature around kids.
 Just supervise interactions with very young children due to their size.